Absence of gravitationally induced entanglement in certain semi-classical theories of gravity: Experimental setup

 The entanglement witnesses are plotted in fig.~\ref{fig:witness}, for the parameters originally considered in \cite{bose17}: $d=450\mu$m, $\delta=250\mu$m, $m_1=m_2=10^{-14}$kg.
 Decoherence effects have not been taken into account, but tend to become appreciable after $t\simeq 2$s \cite{bose17,chevalier20}.
-Detecting a negative witness (and hence entanglement) could support the Newtonian potential, while a positive witness could discriminate between the NS and NSB models.
+Detecting a negative witness (and hence entanglement) would favour the Newtonian potential, while a positive witness could be used to discriminate between the NS and NSB models.